Florida sheriff's captain heard telling deputy to act like 'white supremacist' in audio recording: reports

 A Florida law enforcement supervisor officer is heard in an audio recording telling a deputy to act like a “white supremacist cop” and a "neo-Nazi" to get a black suspect’s thumbprints and photo, according to reports.

-“We want it to look like you’re the grumpy old man,” Capt.
-Penny Phelps with the Monroe County Sheriff’s Office was heard to say in the recording, The Washington Post reported.
+“We want it to look like you’re the grumpy old man,” says Capt.
+Penny Phelps, with the Monroe County Sheriff’s Office, in the recording, The Washington Post reported.
 “You have nothing better to do than, you’re the white supremacist, you’re messing with the black guy who’s riding his bike.”

 Phelps oversaw Monroe deputies assigned to the Major Crimes Unit and the Narcotics Unit.